How I work

 • Invisible labour (who's holding things together through heroics)

-Outcome: A clearly scoped challenge aligned to current business priorities + a visible map of friction, risk, and opportunity.
+Outcome: A clearly scoped challenge aligned to current business priorities.
+A visible map of friction, risk, and opportunity.

 • We map how work actually flows (vs. how you think it flows).